waizwafiq/waizwafiq/README.md

 <h3>👀 About me: </h3>

+- 🏢 I'm currently looking for an internship, so I'll be inactive here.
 - 👨🏻‍🏫 I'm a virtual tutor in Physics and Mathematics for Malaysian Certificate of Education (SPM) students.
 - 💻 I love learning something new!
 Currently learning about:
   * ⚙ Back-end web development using Django